Tufailbarimian/Exercise-Cadavdre-exquis-MianTufail/README.md

 Hac ita persuasione reducti intra moenia bellatores obseratis undique portarum aditibus, propugnaculis insistebant et pinnis, congesta undique saxa telaque habentes in promptu, ut si quis se proripuisset interius, multitudine missilium sterneretur et lapidum.

 A continuer cher Bary, raconte nous une histoire fabuleuse!!!
+## Gilles Youtou
+My dear Bari,
+This is it.
+The roof is on fire.
+The trains are passing through our heads. we are under the railways.